JackWSargent/JackWSargent/README.md

 ## Full-Stack Developer
 ## [LinkedIn Profile]

-I am a Next.js, React, NodeJS, and AWS Developer with over one year of professional experience and has lead a team of up to 6 on a project.
+I am a Next.js, React, NodeJS, Java, C# and AWS Developer with over one year of professional experience and has lead a team of up to 6 on a project.

-## Current Objective 6/16/2021
-- Get new developer role (Front-End w/React, Back-End w/NodeJS, or Full-Stack)
-- Finish course on UX Design by Google
-- Building business plans and skills for the future

 ## Examples of Work